GenAI governance is not one layer

 For EU-facing programs, general-purpose AI obligations increase the need to document model providers, downstream applications, transparency responsibilities, risk controls, and change management.

-Strong fit for enterprise GenAI governance workflows, policy controls, approvals, and audit-ready evidence.
+Shortlist for enterprise GenAI governance workflows, policy controls, approvals, and audit-ready evidence.

 Enterprise fit for lifecycle governance, risk, compliance, and monitoring across generative AI and broader AI portfolios.

-Useful when GenAI governance overlaps with low-code, no-code, and agentic application discovery and control.
+Check before buying when GenAI governance overlaps with low-code, no-code, and agentic application discovery and control.

 Best AI agent governance platforms, AI policy management tools, AI incident reporting and monitoring tools.